PredictiveEcology/Require/cran-comments.md

 ## Updated release

-This update is a re-implementation of the underlying functions, with large speed and edge case improvements.
-This versions includes several modifications to ensure clean package and personal cache directories when a user (including CRAN), does not want to use a cache or wants to ensure the cache is wiped clean after testing.
+This new submission, following archiving of this package.
+This submission includes a re-implementation of the underlying functions, with large speed and edge case improvements.
+After multiple attempts to accommodate the CRAN policies, we have now understood and identified the cause of the failures.
+This version includes several modifications to ensure clean package and personal cache directories when a user (including CRAN), does not want to use a cache or wants to ensure the cache is wiped clean after testing.

 ## Test environments